automl/ConfigSpace/docs/source/API-Doc.rst

     cs.add_hyperparameter(uniform_integer_hp)

-.. py:class:: ConfigSpace.hyperparameters.NormalIntegerHyperparameter(name: str, mu: int, sigma: Union[int, float], default_value: Union[int, None]=None, q: Union[None, int]=None, log: bool=False) -> None:
+.. py:class:: ConfigSpace.hyperparameters.NormalIntegerHyperparameter(name, mu, sigma, default_value=None, q=None, log=False) -> None:

-    Creates a integer-hyperparameter with values sampled from a normal distribution :math:`\mathcal{N}(\mu, \sigma^2)`
+    Creates an integer hyperparameter with values sampled from a normal distribution :math:`\mathcal{N}(\mu, \sigma^2)`

-    :param str name: Name of the hyperparameter, with which it can be accessed.
+    :param str name: Name of the hyperparameter with which it can be accessed.
     :param int mu: Mean of the distribution.
     :param int,float sigma: Standard deviation of the distribution.
     :param int,None default_value: Sets the default value of a hyperparameter to a given value.
     :param None,int q:
-    :param bool log: If *bool* is true, the values of the hyperparameter will be sampled on a logarithmic scale.
+    :param bool log: If ``True``, the values of the hyperparameter will be sampled on a logarithmic scale.

 **Example**::